Chart Color Schemes

 The level of residential development activity in Wyoming is very low in comparison to the average area assessed nationally by AreaSearch

-Wyoming has received approximately 7 dwelling approvals annually over the past five financial years, totaling 39 homes.
-As of FY-26, 2 approvals have been recorded.
-The population decline in recent years has maintained an adequate housing supply relative to demand, resulting in a balanced market with good buyer choice.
-New homes are being built at an average expected construction cost value of $216,000, which is below the regional average, suggesting more affordable housing options for buyers.
+Wyoming has received approximately 7 dwelling approvals per year over the past five financial years, totaling 39 homes.
+As of FY-26, 2 dwellings have been approved so far.
+The population decline in recent years has maintained adequate housing supply relative to demand, resulting in a balanced market with good buyer choice.
+New homes are being constructed at an average cost of $216,000, which is below the regional average, indicating more affordable housing options for buyers.

-In FY-26, $2.2 million in commercial approvals have been registered, indicating minimal commercial development activity compared to Greater Sydney, where Wyoming has significantly less development activity (82.0% below regional average per person).
-This scarcity of new dwellings typically strengthens demand and prices for existing properties.
-Nationally, this reflects the area's maturity and possible planning constraints.
-Recent construction comprises 86.0% detached dwellings and 14.0% townhouses or apartments, preserving Wyoming's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
-With around 1752 people per dwelling approval, Wyoming reflects a highly mature market.
+This financial year, Wyoming has registered approximately $2.2 million in commercial approvals, suggesting minimal commercial development activity compared to Greater Sydney, where there is significantly higher development activity per person (82.0% above Wyoming's average).
+The scarcity of new dwellings typically strengthens demand and prices for existing properties in Wyoming, which also reflects below-average national levels, possibly due to planning constraints.
+Recent construction comprises 86.0% detached dwellings and 14.0% townhouses or apartments, preserving the area's suburban nature and attracting space-seeking buyers.
+With around 1752 people per dwelling approval, Wyoming indicates a highly mature market with stable or declining population forecasts, potentially creating favourable conditions for buyers in terms of housing pressure.

-Given stable or declining population forecasts, Wyoming may experience less housing pressure in the future, creating favorable conditions for buyers.
+Given stable or declining population forecasts, Wyoming may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development